jpulse-net/jpulse-framework/docs/dev/work-items.md

 - navigation.tmpl: remove jPulse Tabs Navigation comment help, add to docs
 - fix responsive style issue with user icon right margin, needs to be symmetrical to site icon
 - offer file.timestamp and file.exists also for static files (but not file.include)
+- logLevel: 'warn' or 1, 2; or verboseLogging: true